+The economic impacts are explicitly tied to yield, waste management and capital requirements.
 The potential lower yield per target can be overcome, at least partially, by increasing the density of the targets thereby "stuffing" more LEU in the target than HEU in the HEU targets.
 The industry is currently working to increase the density of the targets, including determining any possible changes required to the processing facility.
 The barrier to be overcome is that the use of LEU targets has been demonstrated for smaller scale production (i.e. at the OPAL, RA-3, and BATAN (Indonesia) reactors) but not yet for large scale production.
 Some industry participants have indicated this as a significant challenge, indicating that scaling up production is not a straightforward process and may require a reconfiguration of the current process; however, this view is not universally shared, with other participants being more positive on the possibility to scale up production.